 Alex BradleyChief Financial Officer

 Alexander R. Bradley was appointed chief financial officer in July 2016.
 Mr. Bradley previously served as vice president, treasury and project finance for First Solar.
-Mr. Bradley also serves as a director on the board for the general partner of 8point3 Energy Partners.
+Mr. Bradley also served as a director on the board for the general partner of 8point3 Energy Partners.
 Mr. Bradley has led or supported the structuring, sale, and financing of over $10 billion and approximately 2.7 GW of the company’s worldwide development assets, including several of the largest photovoltaic power plant projects in North America.
 Mr. Bradley’s professional experience includes more than 10 years in investment banking, mergers and acquisitions, project finance, and business development in the United States and internationally.
 Prior to joining the First Solar in May 2008, Mr. Bradley worked at HSBC in investment banking and leveraged finance, in London and New York, covering the energy and utilities sector.
 He received his Master of Arts from the University of Edinburgh, Scotland.